Stressed skin: 10 tips against stress spots & itchy skin

 Foods that strengthen your nerves and counteract stress Treat are examples:

 • Nuts.
-They contain a lot of vitamin B and magnesium, which promotes a good energy metabolism
+They contain a lot of vitamin B and magnesium, which promotes good energy metabolism

 • Legumes.
 Potassium makes you more resistant to stress by strengthening your nerves and regulating your blood pressure.
 Magnesium and vitamins also support this effect